 Even though our investigation is far from complete, especially regarding cognitive operations involved in geometric reasoning, we stress that cognitive artifacts play a non-negligible role in the emergence of full-blooded geometric cognition not only in the developmental time-scale but also in the historical one.
 Therefore, our message is that the studies on geometric cognition should take into account not only individual cognitive factors but also distributed cognitive practices facilitated, or even constituted, by external devices.

-The above and related problems are further elucidated in my forthcoming book entitled Foundations of Geometric Cognition, which will be published in October 2019 by Routledge.
+The above and related problems are further elucidated in my book entitled Foundations of Geometric Cognition, published by Routledge (New York-London, 2020)